Certificate in Compliance

 Course Description: The Patient Protection and Affordable Care Act (PPACA), commonly called the Affordable Care Act (ACA) or "Obamacare" is a United States federal statute signed into law by President Barack Obama on March 23, 2010.

 Course Description: This training includes updates on the latest workers' compensation and safety information.
-The Workers' Compensation portion includes supervisor and employee responsibilities for documenting and reporting incidents in a timely manner and a review of return to work policies.
-The Environmental Services training includes the following: Preventing the most common types of injuries such as slips, trips and falls, and Florida's state automobile policy “Know before You Go,” and safety in the workplace.
+The Workers' Compensation portion includes supervisor and employee responsibilities for documenting and reporting incidents in a timely manner and return to work policies.
+The Environmental Health and Safety training includes what you need to know about Risk Management at UWF.
+State of Florida and UWF's insurance including Florida's state automobile policy called "Know before you Go".